adamewing/tldr/README.md

-## TLDR
+## tldr

 *Transposons from Long Dirty Reads*

 # Installation

-TLDR requires python > 3.6 and has the following dependencies:
+tldr requires python > 3.6 and has the following dependencies:

 ## HTSLIB / SAMtools
 Easiest method is via conda: